facebook

 Symptoms of Too Little Light

 Bonsai kept indoors often suffer from too little light.
-The most common symptom is a tree that begins to look wilty and weak over time.
+The most common symptom is a tree that begins to look wilt and weak over time.
 The best place for a bonsai is directly in a south-facing window.
 Even in these cases it may not get enough light.
 Consider supplementing with a grow light if problems persist.
 Another option is to move your tree outside during the day in warmer months for optimal sunbathing.

 Grower Beware: If you have kept your tree somewhere shadier, gradually introduce it to a brighter space; too quick of a change can shock the system.